Ford Puma SUV review

 There are two versions of Ford's 1.0-litre EcoBoost petrol engine, namely the entry-level 123bhp with mild-hybrid tech and a six-speed manual or seven-speed automatic gearbox, and a more powerful variant with 153bhp.
 This three-cylinder petrol engine is well suited to the Puma's lively character, with the most powerful version offering brisk acceleration from 0-62mph in nine seconds.
 The mild-hybrid system works effectively to harness the energy usually wasted while slowing down, using it to take some strain off the combustion engine.
 The resulting figures of around 48-50mpg with CO2 emissions ranging between 127-140g/km make the Puma affordable to run for both private and business drivers.

 It might be fairly tall, but Ford's engineers have worked their magic on the Puma's chassis, and it's a good crossover to drive, with a pleasant manual gearbox, nice steering and little body lean.
 Know-how and some shared parts with the excellent Fiesta help here, and the Puma feels as engaging as many well-sorted hatchbacks.
-Along with the current 1.0-litre petrol engine, a diesel is also expected to join the standard Puma lineup later in 2021.

 For buyers who want a Puma with more punch, the Ford Puma ST is also available.
 It uses the same 197bhp engine as the Fiesta ST hot hatch and manages the 0-62mph benchmark sprint in 6.7 seconds.